shelbyspees/speesblog/_posts/2015-10-01-sick-of-blogging.md

 My "New" list is where I'm dumping all my quotes until I move them to the appropriate topic.
 Basically when enough quotes share a topic that's not accounted for, I make a new list for it.

 By the way, I'm still on `A`.
 Yeah, I'm going alphabetically.
 Because this is the way I decided to do it.
 And a lot of these articles *haven't* been highlighted.
+I still have to read them.

 It's a process.
 By the end, though, I'll have the best collection of software career quotes you've ever seen in your life.